 One thing that interested me most about project-based learning is the idea of student’s sharing their work with an authentic audience.
-Most of the work my students have completed through the years has only been seen by me.
+Most of the work my students have completed over the years has only been seen by me.
 In fact, the only reason they bothered to complete it was because I was going to give them a grade.
 Other people weren’t going to read those research papers or view those book projects.
 I can think of a few wonderful exceptions like our Wikipedia project at Millington High and the year my eighth graders performed Shakespeare at Harding’s Renaissance Fair but at least 95% of the learning my students have accomplished has never been seen outside my room.

 My students created everything during our project-based learning unit with the plan to share it online.
 They even scanned the original, hand-drawn artwork into PDF format so that the students could share them on the websites they built.
 They wanted to share their projects with the world, and we had grand plans, too.
 Unfortunately, time got the better of us, and we didn’t finish several of the projects or didn’t transfer the work to the real websites.
 I stretched our project-based learning two weeks beyond the end of the trimester, but I wasn’t willing to give it any more time.
 (The third trimester is already pinched for time.)
 We left for spring break and really never found the authentic audience we’d hoped to find.